avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 Note that we're not including the header files `stdio.h` and `stdlib.h` in the dependency graph, even though `testintmath.c` #includes them, since these ar system header files that we don't modify.
 As such, don't need to be concerned with them in Makefiles.
 {% endhint %}

 Translating this dependency graph into a Makefile is remarkably straightforward.
 We create what is known as a _dependency rule_ for each target in the dependency graph.
-The target's in our dependency graph correspond to the object files (`intmath.o` and `testintmath.o`) and the executable (`testintmath`).
-Dependency rules have the following syntax:
+The dependency rule soecifies which files the target directly depends on and the command to build the target. it's syntax is as follows:

 ```makefile
 target: direct_dependencies
 <tab> command
 ```

-where `target` is the name of the file the rule builds (see, however, phony targets), direct\_dependencies are the files the target directly depends on, and command is the command to build the target.
-Note that the command must be preceded by a tab (and not spaces).
-Failure to do so will result in an error.
+Note the tab character on the second line preceding the command.

+The target's in our dependency graph correspond to the object files (`intmath.o` and `testintmath.o`) and the executable (`testintmath`).
+We create a rule for each.
 Here is the complete Makefile for our program:

 ```makefile
 testintmath: testintmath.o intmath.o